 My name is Jacqui Murray.
-I’ve been a teacher for twenty-five years, fifteen at the college level teaching business and the last ten as a K-8 technology teacher.
+I’ve been a teacher for thirty years, fifteen at the college level teaching business and the last fifteen as a K-8 technology teacher both in a traditional classroom and online.
 I have a Bachelors in Russian, in Economics and a Masters in Business.
 I believe in education and use every bit of what I’ve learned to thrive in today’s world.

-Lately–the past ten years, I’ve considered myself a writer (I’m still teaching–I hate being bored).
+Lately–the past fifteen years, I’ve considered myself a writer (I’m still teaching–I hate being bored).
 I

 That’s my geek side.
 My real passion is fiction–thrillers, action, that sort of novel.
 I won the Southern California Writers Conference’s Outstanding Fiction Award for my upcoming scientific fiction thriller, To Hunt a Sub.
 Reviewers called it ‘strongly written’ with ‘interesting and unique plot hooks’.
 Agents didn’t agree.
 I’m currently working on a prehistoric novel, Born in a Treacherous Time (excerpt available on Scribd.com) and my second techno-thriller, Twenty-four Days.
 Its protagonist is the USS Bunker Hill, one of America’s most advanced cruisers ever to sail the ocean blue.